box-builder/box/docs/index.md

 ### Verb Properties

 [copy](/user-guide/verbs/#copy), [run](/user-guide/verbs/#run), and
-other support properties to modify their behavior.
+others support properties to modify their behavior.
 You should check out what you can do in the docs, but here are a few examples.

 ```ruby